codatio/codat-docs/docs/underwriting/process-loan.md

     backend ->> backend: Underwrite loan
     backend ->> frontend: Application outcome
 ```
-You can also review the detailed [swimlane diagram](https://github.com/codatio/build-guide-underwriting-be#implementing-the-solution) of the flow followed by the demo app.
+You can also review the detailed [diagram](https://github.com/codatio/build-guide-underwriting-be#implementing-the-solution) of the flow that the demo app follows.
 :::

 ### <input type="checkbox" unchecked /> Start a new loan application

 🙏🏽 This step is normally performed by the borrower.

-💡 Use [Swagger](http://localhost:5069/swagger/index.html) to interact with the various endpoints used by the demo app.
+💡 We will use [Swagger](http://localhost:5069/swagger/index.html) to act as a presentation layer and allow us to interact with the various endpoints used by the demo app.

 There are three endpoints that support the creation and processing of the application form, and three endpoints to interact with webhook rules you have previously set up.
 If you using an IDE, Swagger should have opened in your browser automatically when you first ran the app.

 Call the `/applications/start` endpoint to trigger the creation of a new loan application.
 In the background, the app creates a company using Codat's `POST /companies` endpoint using the application `id` as the company name.